-5.4 233U decay heat
+5.4 U decay heat

-As the main fissile isotope for the thorium fuel cycle, the accurate simulation of 233 U fission decay heat would be of considerable importance for the deployment of reactors using this fuel source.
-233 U is commonly produced through neutron capture of 232 Th, followed by two beta decays, and can be bred in a variety of proposed reactor designs which employ thermal and fast neutron spectra.
+As the main fissile isotope for the thorium fuel cycle, the accurate simulation of $^{233}$ U fission decay heat would be of considerable importance for the deployment of reactors using this fuel source. $^{233}$ U is commonly produced through neutron capture of $^{232}$ Th, followed by two beta decays, and can be bred in a variety of proposed reactor designs which employ thermal and fast neutron spectra.
 A relatively small number of fission decay heat experiments were found for this report, including those of the YAYOI fast reactor and thermal neutron irradiation at the LANL Omega West Reactor.
-While a series of experiments were carried out at YAYOI to reconstruct the fission burst function, longer irradiations of 2E4s were carried out in total calorimetric and γ -heat measurements at LANL.
+While a series of experiments were carried out at YAYOI to reconstruct the fission burst function, longer irradiations of 2E4 seconds were carried out in total calorimetric and $\gamma$ -heat measurements at LANL.
 Gamma heat measurements from Godiva-II are also presented.

-Figure 36: Total (solid) and gamma (dash) decay heat from fast pulse on 233 U.
+Figure 36: Total (solid) and gamma (dash) decay heat from fast pulse on U.

-Figure 37: Total (solid) and beta (dash) decay heat from fast pulse on 233 U.
+Figure 37: Total (solid) and beta (dash) decay heat from fast pulse on U.

-Figure 38: Total decay heat from thermal 2E4s irradiation of 233 U.
+Figure 38: Total decay heat from thermal 2E4s irradiation of $^{233}\mathrm{U}.$

-Figure 39: Gamma decay heat from thermal 2E4s irradiation of $^{233}\mathrm{U}.$
+Figure 39: Gamma decay heat from thermal 2E4s irradiation of U.

-Figure 40: Gamma decay heat from <0.1s irradiations of 233 U.
+Figure 40: Gamma decay heat from <0.1s irradiations of U.

-While there is reasonably good C/C agreement between simulations with all major libraries and the total heat from the YAYOI experiments, the LANL calorimetic measurements suggest an under-prediction which approaches 10% in cooling times less than 1000 s - outside the quoted experimental uncertainty.
+While there is reasonably good C/C agreement between simulations with all major libraries and the total heat from the YAYOI experiments, the LANL calorimetic measurements suggest an under-prediction which approaches 10% in cooling times less than $1000~{\rm s}$ - outside the quoted experimental uncertainty.
 The gamma heat is generally under-estimated by the simulations for cooling times less than a few thousand seconds, with all LANL data suggesting a slightly more pronounced difference.